 Each of these mindsets has particular characteristics, which define its boundaries.
 To go from one to the next requires you to go beyond the limits of any role.
 It’s possible to get stuck in a pattern of thinking and not realize it.
 These roles have nothing to do with your socioeconomic situation.
 You can have a lot of material wealth and have a victim mindset.

 It is unfortunate, but many people live out their entire lives with a victim mindset.
-They never make it to the role of a survivor.
-Others make it to a survivor’s position when they learn healthy ways to deal with the underlying issues.
+Going from victim to survivor never becomes a reality.
+Some make it to a survivor’s position when they learn healthy ways to deal with the underlying issues.
 The real victors are those that can learn to thrive.
 They are not just survivors but thrivers.
+Let’s look a little more closely at each of these mindsets and roles.

 What is a Victim Mindset?